-Finar ncial Information and Operating Data Category Reference to Official Statement for Level of Detail 1.
+Finan cial Information and Operating Data Category Reference to Official Statement for Level of Detail 1.
 Summary presentation on a five-fiscal-year basis of the receipts and disbursements related to Authority Projects.
 "THE AUTHORITY - Management's Discussion and Analysis - Authority Project Receipts and Disbursements" 2.
 Summary presentation on a five-fiscal-year basis of the annual amounts paid by each of the State Universities to the Authority with respect to rents and fees for System Projects and Campus Projects.
 "THE STATE UNIVERSITIES - Amounts Paid by State Universities to the Authority" 3.
 Summary presentation on an eleven-fiscal-year comparative basis of the total system of public higher education appropriations.
-"SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - Total Appropriations for 2007-2017 for the System of Public Higher Education" 4.
+"SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - Total Budgeted Appropriations for the System of Public Higher Education" 4.
 Summary presentation of the amount of Pledged Trust Funds for each State University.
 "THE STATE UNIVERSITIES - Pledged Trust Funds" 5.
 Summary presentation on a five-academic-year basis of the occupancy rates of the Authority's residence facilities of the State Universities.
 "APPENDIX A - Occupancy as a Percentage of Design Capacity at Residence Facilities of State Universities" 6.
 Summary presentation on a five-academic-year basis of the total number of residence hall spaces by each State University.
-"APPENDIX A - Total Number of Residence Hall Spaces By State University"
+"APPENDIX A - Total Number of Residence Hall Spaces By State University" 7.

-Finan cial Information and Operating Data Category Reference to Official Statement for Level of Detail 7.
 Summary presentation on a five-academic-year basis of the annual rates charged for the Authority's facilities at each State University.
-"APPENDIX A- Room Rates of Residence Facilities at State Universities" 8.
+"APPENDIX A - Room Rates of Residence Facilities at State Universities"

+Financial Information and Operating Data Category Reference to Official Statement for Level of Detail 8.
 Summary presentation on a five-academic- year comparative basis of the full-time equivalent and headcount enrollment information for the system of public higher education.
-"THE AUTHORITY- Enrollment" 9.
+"THE AUTHORITY - Enrollment" 9.
 Summary presentation on a five-academic-year comparative basis of tuition rates and fees for the system of public higher education.
 "APPENDIX A - Tuition and Fees" 10.
 Summary presentation on a three-fiscal-year comparative basis of revenues for each of the State Universities.
-"APPENDIX A- State University Revenue Sources" 11.
+"APPENDIX A - State University Revenue Sources" 11.
 Summary presentation on a three-academic- year comparative basis of the admissions data for the system of public higher education.
 "APPENDIX A - State Higher Education Admissions Data" 12.
 Summary presentation on a five-academic-year comparative basis of the number of faculty members for each State University.
 "APPENDIX A - State University Faculty Levels"